mastervanleeuwen/J-TrackGallery/docs/configuration.md

 This is not an exhaustive list of settings, but explains some of the main configuration options:
 - Show main menu: by default, each _view_ shows a menu with links to the overview map, track list etc; this can be switched off
-- Use categories/levels: J!TrackGallery offers the possibility to organise tracks in different 'Categories'.
+- Use categories/levels: J!TrackGallery offers the possibility to organise tracks in different [Categories](categories).
 This is useful for websites that contain a lot of different tracks.
 For smaller sites, this may be superfluous and it can be switched off.
 Similarly, there is the possibility to indicate a difficulty level for each track, which can be suppressed as well.
 - Several customisation options for the different views are organised in tabs in the configuration section

 ## Permissions